 Also, you can regularly apply rubbing alcohol on the plant foliage to prevent a pest invasion.

-They actively add new growth in spring and summer but gradually slow down and go dormant in winter.
+They actively add new foliage in spring and summer but gradually slow down and go dormant during fall and winter.

-The waxy leaves are small, but the vines can grow very long and spread out from the sides when kept in a hanging basket.
+The waxy leaves are small, but the vines can grow long and drape from the sides when kept in a vertical garden wall or hanging baskets.

 Toxicity of Hoya Nummularioides